Search The Archive

 A memorial page honouring Birnie can be vistited online at the Canadian Virtual War Memorial.

-Bohan enlisted in Trail, British Columbia in December of 1941 and after training in Canada he proceeded overseas in August of 1943.
+Bohan enlisted in Trail, British Columbia, in December 1941 and after training in Canada he proceeded overseas in August 1943.
 While serving with the Seaforth Highlanders in Italy, Bohan was killed on September 20, 1944.

 External links: